riconaef/Airbnb_Seattle/README.md

 ### Data Modeling:

-A linear Regression model is build with normalized data.
+For Part III a linear Regression model is build with normalized data.

 ### Evaluation: